OpenMDAO/library_template/README.md

 [here](https://github.com/OpenMDAO/OpenMDAO_Book/tree/main/openmdao_book/other_useful_docs/developer_docs/doc_style_guide.ipynb).
 These tests will run with run with `testflo`.
 Reference [our repo workflow](https://github.com/OpenMDAO/OpenMDAO_Book/tree/main/.github/workflows) if you would like to set up GitHub Actions.
+Take a look at our custom [Jupyter Book script](https://github.com/OpenMDAO/OpenMDAO_Book/blob/main/build_jupyter_book.py) which moves `.png` and `.html` files into the `_build` folder.
+You will need to modify it to work in your project.

 Use this working example to build your own repository!